bnwolford/bnwolford.github.io/_teaching/epid516.md

 type: "Graduate Guest Lecture"
 permalink: /teaching/epid516
 venue: "University of Michigan, Department of Epidemiology"
-date: 2018-03-22
+date: 2019-03-22
 location: "Ann Arbor, MI"
 ---

-I was a guest lecturer for School of Public Health’s Genetics in Epidemiology (EPID 516) course for Master's level students.
-I delivered a self-designed lecture and facilitated a self-designed laboratory exercise on the topic of Functional Genomics.
+In Winter 2018 and 2019 I was a guest lecturer for UM School of Public Health’s Genetics in Epidemiology (EPID 516) course for Master's level students.
+I lectured on the topic of Functional Genomics and designed and facilitated a laboratory exercise integrating functional assays and public datasets on the UCSC Genome Browser.